grandimam/xubi/README.md

-# zubi
+# Xubi

-Zubi is an open-source cloud cost explorer intended for small teams
+Xubi is an open-source cloud cost explorer intended for small teams.